But how to get this job in an interview? And what will happen on a big day?

 Q. Describe a conflict you had with your colleague.
 How did you solve the conflict?

-Alternatively you can check other articles on Interview Penguin:
+Alternatively you can read some other articles from our selection:

 - Body language in an interview – What do your gestures and movements say about you?
 Can we control our non-verbal communication?

 - Work portfolio for an interview – Learn how to prepare a selection of your best works, and how to use it to show the interviewers the value you can bring to their team.